 Applied's semiconductor customer base historically has been, and is becoming even more, highly concentrated as a result of economic and industry conditions.
-In the first quarter of fiscal 2013, three semiconductor manufacturers accounted for 75 percent of Silicon Systems Group net sales as well as 56 percent of Applied's consolidated net sales.
+In the second quarter of fiscal 2013, three semiconductor manufacturers accounted for 68 percent of Silicon Systems Group net sales and two customers accounted for 46 percent of Applied's consolidated net sales.
 Applied's display customer base is also highly concentrated, while concentration within Applied's solar customer base varies depending on the product line but is increasing due to challenging industry conditions.
 Applied's customer base is also geographically-concentrated.
-In the first quarter of fiscal 2013, customers in Taiwan accounted for 48 percent of net sales for the Silicon Systems Group segment; customers in Korea and China accounted for essentially all of the net sales for the Display segment; and customers in China accounted for 33 percent of net sales for the Energy and Environmental Solutions segment.
+In the second quarter of fiscal 2013, customers in Taiwan accounted for 55 percent of net sales for the Silicon Systems Group segment; customers in Korea and China accounted for 70 percent of the net sales for the Display segment; and customers in China accounted for 55 percent of net sales for the Energy and Environmental Solutions segment.

 In addition, certain customers have experienced significant ownership or management changes, consolidated with other manufacturers, outsourced manufacturing activities, or engaged in collaboration or cooperation arrangements with other manufacturers.
 Customers have entered into strategic alliances or industry consortia that have increased the influence of key industry participants in technology decisions made by their partners.
 Also, certain customers are making an increasingly greater percentage of their respective industry's capital equipment investments.
-Further, claims or litigation involving key industry participants may result in changes in sourcing strategies and other outcomes.
+Further, claims or litigation involving key industry participants have resulted and may continue to result in changes in their sourcing strategies and other outcomes.
 In this environment, contracts or orders from a relatively limited number of manufacturers have accounted for, and are expected to continue to account for, a substantial portion of Applied's business.
 The mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year.
 If customers do not place orders, or they substantially reduce, delay or cancel orders, Applied may not be able to replace the business.
 As Applied's products are configured to customer specifications, changing, rescheduling or canceling orders may result in significant, non-recoverable costs.
 Major customers may also seek, and on occasion receive, pricing, payment, intellectual property-related, or other commercial terms that are less favorable to Applied.